osamakawish/Z/Documentation/1 Layout/_Layout.md

 </drop menu>
 ```

-Rules for control fusion:
+Rules for control fusion: Similar to inheriting both classes at the same time.

-*

 ## Variables